ryan-roemer/loose-bits/_posts/2013-07-10-writing-a-technical-book-part-1.md

 And with these reference materials, and a loose outline of my topic, I began writing the draft of my first chapter...
 (Which I will pick up in the next post in this series.)

-## A Few Other Thoughts

-Since writing and publishing the book, I have had some questions come up about the authoring process.

-TODO - Link to contract discussion.
-TODO - Go through emails and take notes.

-* DISCUSS: "Why go with a real publisher (e.g., Packt) instead of self publishing (e.g., LeanPub)".
-Answers - have friend who wrote for Packt, access to technical reviewers, publicity, distribution, and they already wanted a book on the topic.

 <!-- more start -->